36 Hours in Nantes

 One Full Day in Nantes

-Visiting the castle was okay but had we done our homework we may have skipped this.
-It was more of a museum describing the history of Nantes and not a preserved castle in its original form.
-It was a learning experience to catch a bit of history but much of it was in French which we only understand to a certain degree.
+Visiting the castle was okay, but we might have skipped this if we had done our homework.
+It was more of a museum describing the history of Nantes than a preserved castle in its original form.
+It was a learning experience to catch a bit of history, but much of it was in French, which we only understood to a certain degree.

 Château des Ducs de Bretagne